Kate Nalepinski

 SEO Journalist at Newsweek

-Your favorite NY-based journalist/music gremlin. @ithacacollege grad. @newsweek SEO.
+Your favorite NY-based journalist/music gremlin. @ithacacollege grad. @newsweek SEO and reporting.

 Articles